jordanlandry/chess-with-minimax/README.md

 TODO Fix these

-- AI Castling, it doesn't know if the king has moved or not
+- AI Castling, it doesn't know if the king / rook has moved or not
 - Add all the rules of castling
 - - Can't castle while in check [ ]
 - - Can't caslte while a piece attacks one of the open spots needed for castle [ ]